 • You can take a loan against a fixed deposit at low interest rates.

 • You can take a loan against some life insurance policies.

 Types of FDs and life Insurance Policies:

 • Insurance is also of two types: whole life insurance and term life insurance.
 Essentially, it is a long-term investment.
 The most important aspect of life insurance is risk coverage.
 It provides the policy sum to the dependents of the policy holder in the event of his/her death.
-It also provides good return on investment on the maturity of the policy.
-One risk of the policy is that if you do not pay the premium for the entire lock-in period, you will not get any returns.
+It also provides good return on investment, at maturity of the policy.
+One risk of the policy is that if you do not pay the premium for the entire lock-in period, you will not get any returns

-• Insurance gives you a tax rebate and on maturity, you get a lump sum.
+• Insurance gives you a tax rebate and on maturity, you get a lumpsum amount.